robert17/iotf-rtd/docs/reference/device_model.rst

 -------------------------------------------------------------------------------

-In addition to core attributes listed above, there are additional attributes which are treated as extensions to the code device model.
+In addition to core attributes listed above, there are additional attributes which are treated as extensions to the core device model.
 Simple queries about the device return information from the core device model, but not the extensions.
 Information from the extensions must be specifically requested.